Clothing not only outdoors

 is a softer version of Nylon fibre (Tilley makes virtually indestructible hats of Supplex).

-a combined weave high-performance fabric that is forming natural water resistant (and moisture wicking) membrane while allowing the air permeate from inside out.
+a combined weave high-performance fabric that is forming natural water resistant (and moisture wicking) membrane that allows escaping the vapour from inside out.

 Acrylic garments breathe quite well when dry thanks to their loftier construction.